jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

   2. **Collection views.** Render and manage a collection.
   3. **Specialty views.** Views for log-in forms, create/edit forms, etc.

-For this portion of the class, we will go over the latter two.
+This afternoon, we will go over the latter two.

-## Collection View (5)
+## Collection View

-So we have a view for each of Grumbles.
+So we have a model view for each Grumble.
 What can it do?
 * Generate a DOM representation of each Grumble.
   * Defined by a Handlebars template: `grumbleTemplate`.
   * Attached to the DOM using a `render` method.
 * Acts as a controller.
 Manages CRUD interactions with model.
   * `updateGrumble`, `deleteGrumble`.
-* Generates DOM elements required for CRUD interactions.
+* Generates DOM elements (e.g., forms) required for CRUD interactions.
   * Defined by a Handlebars template: `grumbleFormTemplate`.
   * A mini "specialty view" of sorts.